VaultaFoundation/docs/evm/10_quick-start/02_setup-metamask.md

 title: Setup MetaMask
 ---

-Click either of these buttons to instantly add EOS EVM to your MetaMask.
+Click either of these buttons to instantly add Vaulta EVM to your MetaMask.

 <!-- translation-ignore -->